- Safe Return to Campus

 Can I use my Financial Aid to pay for my Mason Payment Plan?

-A. When calculating your Mason Payment Plan budget, your financial aid award is only factored in when you are determining your balance due to GMU.
+A. When calculating your Mason Payment Plan budget, your financial aid award is only factored in when you are determining your balance due to Mason.
 It may not be used as the down payment.

 When will I receive my refund for account credits from non-Financial Aid sources, such as overpayments?